How to Contribute

 requirements.txt

-- Update changelog: include version, date, and descriptions of changes
+- Review changelog to ensure version, date, and descriptions of changes are correct

 - Commit changes to repo